MumetNgoding/Hackintosh-DELL-Vostro-5468/README.md

 * Usbx : Supply USB power properties for Skylake and newer, so we will bundle this device in with the EC fix.
 * Als0 : Fix Ambient Light Sensor.
 * Pnlf : Fix Brightness Slider.
-* Xosi : Fixing I2C trackpads is enabling them within ACPI.
+* Xosi : Fixing I2C trackpads and Brightness Keyss is enabling them within ACPI.
 * Cpu power management : Fix power management CPU.
 * Brightness keys : Fix brightness keyss up and down.
 * Audio patch : For patch layout-id audio in DSDT.